markus-zzz/zzzconsulting-website/_posts/2019-06-26-retro-gaming-intro.markdown

   that compiles synthesizable verilog modules into C++ code.

-Now Verilator is compiled into JavaScript by Emscripten so Verilator will run in you browser outputting C++ code for the Verilog modules you provide.
-The question is now of course what happens with this Verilator generated C++.
+Now Verilator is compiled into JavaScript by Emscripten so Verilator will run in your browser outputting C++ code for the Verilog modules you provide.
+The following question is of course what happens with this Verilator generated C++.
 One option would be if Emscripten 'Emsripted' itself so that your browser had the ability to turn C++ into JavaScript but that is not what is happening.
-The C++ generated by Verilator only uses a subset of the full language and is quite regular and the fact that this subset is quite similar (expect for some syntax details) to JavaScript is used to to simply do some regexp based translations.
+The C++ generated by Verilator only uses a subset of the full language and is quite regular.
+The fact that this subset is similar, expect for some syntax details, to JavaScript is taken advantage of to to simply do a regexp based translation.

 Verilated C++ is translated into JavaScript by [src/worker/verilator2js.ts](https://github.com/sehugg/8bitworkshop/blob/10f89d0c53e610934b0035bbed5a4af258844786/src/worker/verilator2js.ts).